CharSV5/CV/README.md

 ## Charlene Bastians

 I am a software developer trained at Makers Academy.
-During my time at Makers I developed a good understanding of how to build full stack apps using Ruby and Javascript.
+During my time at Makers I developed a good understanding of how to build full stack apps using mainly Ruby and Javascript, although Makers teach you to be language agnostic and I feel I can take on any new language.
 I thoroughly enjoy programming as it lets me be both creative and analytical.
 I am looking for a company with a good attitude towards diversity and culture to guide me on my journey as a Junior Developer.
 I am willing to take on any language as I was taught to be language agnostic, I am also willing to work as Front End, Back End or Full Stack Developer.
 <!---
 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
  --->